elestyle/elepay-ios-sdk/README.md

 * From v2.0, the SDK is distributed in XCFramework format.
   Also the Framework name,  module name and class name has been changed.
     ```ElePay.framework → ElepaySDK.xcframework, ElePay → ElepaySDK, ElePay → Elepay```
 * From v3.0.0, iOS 10 is no longer supported.
+* v3.1.1 add SPM (Swift Package Manager) support.
+NOTE: This version will not be released to Cocoapods, use v3.1.0 instead.